Once you’ve determined your health vision and set some goals around it, it’s time to set yourself up for success.

 It’s a big step to rid your home of these items, especially if you live with others who haven’t exactly bought in to your new-found eating habits.
 In that case, eliminate all that you can, and segregate what’s left on a special shelf for everyone else.
 You may be surprised how they really don’t miss some things that you thought they would.

-Thanks for joining me for Step 3 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
-You can read what the series is all about here and catch up on past posts.
-If you don’t want to miss a thing, subscribe to get each one in your inbox.
+This article appeared as Step 3 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
+You can read all about the series and check out other articles from it here.
+If you’d like to stay connected, subscribe to get my weekly Well Check delivered to your inbox.